E-niek/x86_64-asm-tutorials/notes/010-Virtual_Memory_in_Assembly.md

 - When we call a function via `call` in asm:
   - Value of `RSP` is decremented (to allocate space on stack), and at the same time, the value of `RIP` is pushed onto the stack.
   - `RIP` is updated such that it points to the first instruction of the called function.
-  - The instructions are exeuted and with each execution, the value of `RIP` is updated to point to next instrucion.
+  - The instructions are executed and with each execution, the value of `RIP` is updated to point to next instruction.
   - `ret` is encountered at some point.
   - once `ret` is encountered:
     - `RIP` is incremented and at the same time, the stack is popped back into `RIP`